 However, the way car dealerships price their inventory has also had to change in recent years, and this can sometimes lead to very tight margins in some cases.
 Dealers will now often price their inventory to the local area by doing online searches just the way you probably have done, to make sure the price they’re asking is competitive enough to generate interest in a vehicle.

-To learn more about how to value a vehicle like a dealer would you can check out this YouTube video I’ve produced on the subject.
+To learn more about how to value a vehicle as a dealer would you can check out this YouTube video I’ve produced on the subject.

 There are also exceptional circumstances where you have less or even no chance of negotiating down the asking price of a used car.
 If the car is rare, exceptional, or extremely sought-after, it’s not unreasonable for the seller to stick to their asking price.
 In some cases, when an exceptional vehicle is advertised for sale you can even find some people being prepared to offer more than the asking price to purchase the vehicle.